This article describes how to configure PayPal to integrate with splash pages for Datto access points.

 3. Configure the following options:

-- Clients Per Voucher: Enter the number of client devices per PayPal purchase, typically one to five, and up to ten.
+- Clients Per Voucher: Enter the number of client devices per PayPal purchase, you can add up to ten.

-- Download Bandwidth: Enter the download bandwidth per client device in kbps.
-For example, 500 kbps is 500 and 1.5 Mbps is 1500.
+- Download Bandwidth: Enter the download bandwidth per client device in Kbps.

 - PayPal Identity Token: Paste the Identity Token value from Enabling auto-return and Payment Data Transfer (PDT).